-We present an overview of our resent research and educational activities on beamline 5 (BL5) in the fiscal year 2021.
+We present an overview of our resent research and educational activities on beamline 5 (BL5) in the fiscal year 2022.
 Our beamline has two experimental stations in a tandem way.
 The first station is equipped with an angle-resolved photoemission spectrometer (ARPES), a low energy electron diffraction (LEED) apparatus and an X-ray source.
 The hemispherical analyzer of ARPES spectrometer (HA54, VSW) has a mean radius of 50 mm and is mounted on a twin axis goniometer in ultra-high vacuum chamber.
 Using this goniometer, one can perform ARPES and photoelectron diffraction (PED) measurements.
 It is also possible to perform resonant photoemission spectroscopy (RPES) measurements by using photon energy tunability of synchrotron radiation with X-ray absorption spectroscopy (XAS) measurement.
 With the X-ray source (XR2E2, FISONS), we can perform an X-ray photoelectron spectroscopy (XPS) measurement for the chemical state analysis and the PED.
 At the second station, we have installed a photoelectron emission microscope (PEEM, 'PEEM III', Elmitec).
 PEEM provides a magnified image of lateral intensity distribution of photo-emitted electrons from a sample surface.
 The spatial resolutions are several ten nanometers with Hg lamp and a few micrometers with synchrotron radiation.
 The sample is transferred between the ARPES and the PEEM chamber in-situ, and one can perform measurements at both stations for the same sample.

-In the recent researches on BL-5, we have studied the electronic structure of potassium doped aromatic molecule ( $K_x$ picene) [1], iron-based superconductor ( $FeSe_xTe{1-x}$ ) [2], transition metal di-oxide films such as VO2 thin films which exhibits a first-order metal-to-insulator transition at 340 K [3], $CrO_2$ thin films which are known as a half-metallic material [4], and $TaO_2$ film which is stabilized with a new technique developed in our group [5].
-We have also studied the electronic structures of a high-quality boron-doped diamond film which shows a signature of the highest superconducting transition temperature of 25 K [6] and a high quality single crystal of $YbFe_2O_4$ which is one of multiferroic materials [7], by utilizing RPES at B K- and Fe $M{2,3}$ -edges, respectively.
-In this fiscal year, we have studied the $sp^3$ content in diamond-like carbon films by using photoemission spectroscopy in order to optimize the conditions to produce Q-carbon (quenched carbon) which is a newly discovered amorphous phase of carbon with several exotic properties [8], as presented in this symposium.
+In the recent researches on BL-5, we have studied the electronic structure of potassium doped aromatic molecule (K_x picene) [1], iron-based superconductor (FeSe_xTe{1-x}) [2], transition metal di-oxide films such as VO2 thin films which exhibits a first-order metal-to-insulator transition at 340 K [3], CrO2 thin films which are known as a half-metallic material [4], TaO2 film which is stabilized with a new technique developed in our group [5], and phase-separated TiO2-VO2 films on mica substrates.
+We have also studied the electronic structures of a high-quality boron-doped diamond film which shows a signature of the highest superconducting transition temperature of 25 K [6] and a high quality single crystal of YbFe2O4 which is one of multiferroic materials [7], by utilizing RPES at B K- and Fe M{2,3}- edges, respectively.
+In addition, we have studied the sp3 content in diamond-like carbon films by using photoemission spectroscopy in order to optimize the conditions to produce Q-carbon (quenched carbon) which is a newly discovered amorphous phase of carbon with several exotic properties [8].
+In this fiscal year, we have performed PEEM and TEY measurements at BL5 in HiSOR for a B-doped carbon nano wall film on a Si substrate and a micro-droplet of solidified L-boronophenylalanine on a Si substrate in order to investigate microscopic chemical states of trace B atoms in them from fine structures in local- and wide-area-XAS spectra near B K-edge and to visualize B distributions on their surfaces.